Eco-Friendly Spring Cleaning Tips

 May 12, 2022

 For many of us, spring cleaning is an annual ritual designed to literally and figuratively renew our homes for the season.
-In some cultures spring cleaning is a formal ritual with prescribed timing and tasks but in the west the idea of spring cleaning is a bit looser.
+In some cultures spring cleaning is a formal ritual with prescribed timing and tasks.
+In the west, however, the idea of spring cleaning is a bit looser.

 That said, companies and brands latch on to the idea of spring cleaning and ramp up marketing campaigns for everything from disinfectant to vacuum cleaners to laundry detergent.
 Increasingly, many of these brands are focusing on sustainability with new offerings made of eco-friendly ingredients.

 And with good reason, many traditional cleaning products may disinfect the bathroom but may not be planet-friendly.
 Some have harmful ingredients that impact your indoor air.
 Others rely on single use wipes that add to the landfill and many simply rely on non-recyclable plastic bottles.

 As our sensitivity to sustainable practices has increased, we’ve started to look differently at how we tackle spring cleaning.

 - You don’t have to look hard to find eco-friendly cleaners these days.
 Many products now not only have non-toxic ingredients but also come in packaging that is better for the environment such as refillable bottles.

 - The pantry may have natural cleaning supplies already stocked.
 Vinegar, lemons and baking soda can all be used to help clean and disinfect most areas of your home.
 For a comprehensive list of all of the things these wonder-ingredients can clean, check out this article on The Spruce.